Rhyme

-A rhyme is a repetition of similar sounds (usually the exact same phonemes) in the final stressed syllables and any following syllables of two or more words.
+A rhyme is a repetition of similar sounds (usually the same phonemes) in the final stressed syllables and any following syllables of two or more words.
 Most often, this kind of rhyming (perfect rhyming) is consciously used for a musical or aesthetic effect in the final position of lines within poems or songs.
 More broadly, a rhyme may also variously refer to other types of similar sounds near the ends of two or more words.
 Furthermore, the word rhyme has come to be sometimes used as a shorthand term for any brief poem, such as a nursery rhyme or Balliol rhyme.

 Etymology

-The word derives from rime or ryme, which might be derived from rīm, a Germanic term meaning "series", or "sequence" attested in Old English (Old English: rīm meaning "enumeration", series", or "numeral") and rīm, ultimately cognate to rím, ἀριθμός (arithmos "number").
+The word derives from rime or ryme, which may be derived from rīm, a Germanic term meaning "series", or "sequence" attested in Old English (Old English: rīm meaning "enumeration", series", or "numeral") and rīm, ultimately cognate to rím, ἀριθμός (arithmos "number").
 Alternatively, the Old French words may derive from rhythmus, from ῥυθμός (rhythmos, rhythm).

 The spelling rhyme (from the original rime) was introduced at the beginning of the Modern English period from a scholarly but likely etymologically incorrect association with Latin rhythmus.
 The older spelling rime survives in Modern English as a rare alternative spelling; cf. The Rime of the Ancient Mariner.
 A distinction between the spellings is also sometimes made in the study of linguistics and phonology for which rime or rhyme is used to refer to the nucleus and coda of a syllable.
 Some prefer to spell it rime to distinguish it from the poetic rhyme covered by this article (see syllable rime).